ahmedlrashed/COVID-Retrospective-EDA/README.md

-# Exploratory Data Analysis of CoVID-19 Patients Dataset by Our World in Data.org
+# Exploratory Data Analysis of CoVID-19 Mortality Dataset by Our World in Data.org

 ![](figs/covid19.png)